Prominent Old Boys

 Alan attended King’s from 1952 – 1953

 Allan Somerville is a very accomplished and refined sculptor in all medium and a master sculptor.
-Alan Somerville’s sculptures are admired same as one of the great masters Auguste RODIN and DAUMIER.
+Alan Somerville’s sculptures are admired the same as one of the great masters Auguste RODIN and DAUMIER.
 Somerville comprehends the dynamics of the anatomy over the literal image of the body, precedent in his sculptures.
 Somerville complex subject and difficult poses display a mastery use of techniques and understanding the subject.
 His figure drawings and male sculptures are the most fascinating creations of all.

-Alan Somerville achievements speak for themselves he obtained countless number of awards and showing in many exhibitions.
+Alan Somerville achievements speak for themselves he obtained a countless number of awards and showing in many exhibitions.
 These are details of just some of his most recent.

 National Australian War Memorial in Canberra – Three bronze sculptures;

-Centennial and More Park Trust – eight foot bronze of Sir Henry Parkes;
+Centennial and More Park Trust – eight-foot bronze of Sir Henry Parkes;

-State Rail Authority – Bronze portrait of Chief Executive, Mr. Ross Sayer;
+State Rail Authority – Bronze portrait of Chief Executive, Mr Ross Sayer;

 Lloyd’s Bank – Bronze horse for the Executive officers in Sydney;